-The Open Publishing Awards celebrates software and content in Publishing that use open licenses but it is also, importantly, a chance to reflect on the strategic value of open.
-Why is open valuable in the Publishing sector?
+The Open Publishing Awards celebrate software and content in publishing that use open licenses but also, importantly, provide a chance to reflect on the strategic value of openness.
+Why is ‘open’ valuable in the publishing sector?

-If you made a nomination you may have noted this in the questions, specifically “What role does ‘open’ play in making this project special?”.
-Our hope is that you will take the time in considering this question and make the case for why open is important for the project or projects you are nominating.
+If you made a nomination, you may have noted the question: “What role does ‘open’ play in making this project special?”
+Our hope is that you will take the time to consider this question, and make the case for why open is important for the project or projects you are nominating.

-Too often open is reduced to discussions of licenses and then contrasted against proprietary business models as a risky alternative to legacy closed models.
+Too often, ‘open’ is reduced to discussions of licenses and then contrasted against proprietary business models as a risky alternative to legacy closed models.
 These arguments often treat the issue shallowly as if ‘open’ is some kind of hippy dippy, lovey dovey, hobbyist pastime.
-These critiques miss the real world power of open.
-They fail to understand open means more than ‘non-proprietary’, that open is a powerful tool to build collaboration, trust, adoption, to share the cost and burden of creating these works, to diffuse innovations into the market, to learn from each other, and to improve the quality and impact of the works themselves.
+These critiques miss the real-world power of open.
+They fail to understand that open means more than ‘non-proprietary’, that open is a powerful tool to build collaboration, trust, adoption, to share the cost and burden of creating these works, to diffuse innovations into the market, to learn from each other, and to improve the quality and impact of the works themselves.

 Its also important to note that while we are using the framing of ‘awards’, this is not a competition.
-Sure, projects will be called out for special mention but we are avoiding terminology like ‘winners’ and ‘best of’.
+Sure, projects will be called out for special mention, but we are avoiding terminology such as ‘winners’ and ‘best of’.
 The Awards are a useful mechanism to hold up some of the open projects in this domain and celebrate them together.
 It’s about community, not competition.

 Please make as many nominations as you can.
 We would appreciate thoughtful answers to the questions.
-If you can join us in Edinburgh at the awards reception please come.
-Food and drinks are free and its an opportunity to get as many people together and celebrate the amazing work we are doing as a community of open practitioners.
+If you can join us in Edinburgh at the awards reception, please come.
+Food and drinks are free and it’s an opportunity to get as many peopleas we can together to celebrate the amazing work we are doing as a community of open practitioners.

 Finally, I am very open to hearing how we may improve the awards.
 If you have any ideas please drop me a line (email below).